Little Known East Arnhem Land

-Arnhem Land is a truly remote region of Australia.
-Those willing to work for it will be rewarded with a truly unique experience.
+Arnhem Land is a truly remote region of Australia and those willing to work for it will be rewarded with an incredibly rewarding experience.

 Our first destination was Wanuway (Cape Arnhem), which many referred to as the jewel of East Arnhem Land.
 On big travel days, we always like to get through some kilometres early before first coffee.
 Barely a couple of hundred kilometres along the Central Arnhem Road from Katherine and we were already surrounded by wild country.

 We took on diesel at Mainoru Store, the only fuel on the 700km stretch between Katherine and Nhulunbuy – and we planned to do some exploring along the way.

 We acquired three permits for our journey.
 A free Northern Land Council Transit Permit allowed us to travel along the Central Arnhem Road.
 A paid Dhimmurru Aboriginal Corporation General Permit was required to explore and camp in many areas, while a second paid Special Permit was necessary to visit and camp at Wanuway.

 Acquiring these permits was relatively simple.
 The permits limit traveller numbers, a great thing for both sustainability and solitude.
 Plus the revenue is the key reason we visitors are welcome on these private lands and funds the local Rangers.

 As we turned toward